• Sat. Sep 6th, 2025

 THINGS TO CONSIDER BEFORE FLYING

-Freezing liquids: Several countries operate a ban on liquids taken through airport security and a good way around this problem is to freeze all liquids before travelling.
-Freezing liquids before going through airport security will save time and hassle.
-It might be a good idea, however, to place all frozen liquids in a waterproof bag to protect other items from moisture after the liquids thaw.
+3. Freezing liquids: Freezing liquids before going through security will save time and allow more than 100 mils of liquids to be taken through security.
+It might be a good idea, however, to place them in a waterproof Ziploc bag to protect other items from moisture after the liquids melt.